Our Meatlock deck guide features the best deck list for Season 43, with strategy tips, card combos and synergies.

 If this deck proves to be a consistently powerful part of the meta, we'll update this section with strategy advice for dealing with specific opponents.
 Until then, use the combo section further down the page for an overview of how this deck actually works!

-- 4. Demon Warlock - Demon Warlock deck list guide
+- 5. Mecha'thun Warlock - Mecha'thun Warlock deck list guide (Saviors of Uldum)

 Meatlock tips, combos and synergies